severandynasty/never-stop-blowing-up/readme.md

 ## Usage

-- Create actors using the provided character sheet template.
+- Create actors using the character or NPC sheet templates.
-- Add items to actors for gear and explosives.
+- Drag and drop abilities from the appropriate compendium onto actor sheets.
 - Use macros for dice rolls and actions.

 ## Credits